-Any staff member who receives a subpoena duces tecum or discovery request for records shall promptly contact the agency listed on the subpoena.
-While a subpoena duces tecum may ultimately be subject to compliance, it is not an order from the court that will automatically require the release of the requested information.
+Any staff member who receives a subpoena duces tecum or discovery request for records shall promptly contact a supervisor for review and processing.
+While a subpoena duces tecum may ultimately be subject to compliance, it is not an order from the court that automatically requires the release of the requested information.

-All questions regarding compliance with any subpoena or subpoena duces tecum or discovery request should be promptly referred to legal counsel for the Department so that a timely response can be prepared.
+All questions regarding compliance with any subpoena duces tecum or discovery request shall be promptly referred to a supervisor, who may then contact legal counsel for the Department, so that a timely response can be prepared.